xxxzc/asar/README.md

 ### ASAR: A HTTP Server to Arrange Rasa models

-#### FEATURES
+#### Features

-- Supervisor's cli and ui to manage multiple rasa models
+- Supervisor cli and ui to manage multiple rasa models
-- Async HTTP API to update config and model
+- Async HTTP API to put file and update model
 - Train and replace model without affecting current service<sup>1</sup>

 > 1 Replacing model takes some time, during which requests for that model will be waited but not be dropped